 Dubai Parks & Resorts – Legoland & Motiongate

-Whilst the parks are classified as outdoors, large parts are actually inside – Dreamworks at Motiongate particularly is a great indoor retreat with many thrilling rides, best suited to your 105cm+ crowd.
+Whilst the parks are classified as outdoors, large parts are actually inside – Dreamworks at Motiongate, particularly, is a great indoor retreat with many thrilling rides, best suited to your 105cm+ crowd.

-Based in the Jebel Ali area of Dubai (near the Abu Dhabi border).
+You’ll find Dubai Parks & Resorts based in the Jebel Ali area of Dubai (near the Abu Dhabi border).

 TEPfactor team adventure

 A unique indoor experience.
 An indoor cave with 21 challenges to complete that will test patience, fitness, logic and skill.
 All you need is 2 to 6 players.
 There are 16 basic challenges that need to be completed before you can unlock the final four challenges and the ultimate final chest.

 Teams can take as long as needed to complete.
 You are charged only for the time taken, usually between 2 to 4 hours.
 Suitable from 8 years plus and located in The Walk, JBR.